laravel/nova-docs/4.0/resources/repeater-field.md

 ## Repeater Presets

-The `Repeater` field includes three storage "presets" out-of-the-box: `Json`, `HasMany`, and `HasManyMorphable`.
+The `Repeater` field includes two storage "presets" out-of-the-box: `Json` and `HasMany`.
 Each preset defines how the repeatable data is stored and retrieved from your database.

 For example, an `Invoice` resource could use a `Repeater` field to edit the line items for an invoice.
 Using the `Laravel\Nova\Fields\Repeater\JSON` preset, those line items would be stored in a `line_items` JSON column.
 However, when using the `HasMany` preset, the line items would be stored in a separate 'line_items' database table, with fields corresponding to each database column.

-In addition to the `JSON` and `HasMany` presets, the `Repeater` field also supports an additional preset, `HasManyMorphable`, which allows for storing repeatables in a `HasMany` relationship, while also allowing for the related models to be polymorphic.

 ### JSON Preset